strimzi/strimzi-kafka-operator/HACKING.md

 The chart is also available in the release artifact as a tarball.

-## Release

-`make release` target can be used to create a release.
-Environment variable `RELEASE_VERSION` (default value `latest`) can be used to define the release version.
-The `release` target will:
-* Update all tags of Docker images to `RELEASE_VERSION`
-* Update documentation version to `RELEASE_VERSION`
-* Set version of the main Maven projects (`topic-operator` and `cluster-operator`) to `RELEASE_VERSION`
-* Create TAR.GZ and ZIP archives with the Kubernetes and OpenShift YAML files which can be used for deployment and documentation in HTML format.

-The `release` target will not build the Docker images - they should be built and pushed automatically by Travis CI when the release is tagged in the GitHub repository.
-It also doesn't deploy the Java artifacts anywhere.
-They are only used to create the Docker images.

-The release process should normally look like this:
-1. Create a release branch
-2. Export the desired version into the environment variable `RELEASE_VERSION`
-3. Run `make clean release`
-4. Commit the changes to the existing files (do not add the newly created top level TAR.GZ, ZIP archives or .yaml files into Git)
-5. Push the changes to the release branch on GitHub
-6. Create the tag and push it to GitHub.
-Tag name determines the tag of the resulting Docker images.
-Therefore the Git tag name has to be the same as the `RELEASE_VERSION`, i.e. `git tag ${RELEASE_VERSION}`,
-7. Once the CI build for the tag is finished and the Docker images are pushed to Docker Hub, Create a GitHub release and tag based on the release branch.
-Attach the TAR.GZ/ZIP archives, YAML files (for installation from URL) from step 4 and the Helm Chart to the release
-8. On the `master` git branch
-  * Update the versions to the next SNAPSHOT version using the `next_version` `make` target.
-  For example to update the next version to `0.6.0-SNAPSHOT` run: `make NEXT_VERSION=0.6.0-SNAPSHOT next_version`.
-  * Copy the `helm-charts/index.yaml` from the `release` branch to `master`.
-9. Update the website
-  * Add release documentation to `strimzi.github.io/docs/`.
-  Update references to docs in `strimzi.github.io/documentation/index.md` and `strimzi.github.io/documentation/archive/index.md`.
-  Update also the link from the start page: `strimzi.github.io/index.md`.
-  * Update the Helm Chart repository file by copying `strimzi-kafka-operator/helm-charts/index.yaml` to `strimzi.github.io/charts/index.yaml`.
-  * Update the Quickstarts for OKD and Minikube to use the latest stuff.
-10. The maven artifacts (`api` module) will be automatically staged from TravisCI during the tag build.
-It has to be releases from [Sonatype](https://oss.sonatype.org/#stagingRepositories) to get to the main Maven repositories.

 ## Running system tests

 ### Test groups

 To execute an expected group of system tests need to add system property `junitTags` with following value:

 `-DjunitTags=integration` - to execute one test group `-DjunitTags=acceptance,regression` - to execute many test groups `-DjunitTags=all` - to execute all test groups

 If `junitTags` system property isn't defined, all tests without an explicitly declared test group will be executed.
 The following table shows currently used tags:

 | Name          | Description                                                                        |
 | :-----------: | :--------------------------------------------------------------------------------: |